DataBiosphere/terra-cli/README.md

 Commands:
-  add-user         Add a user or group to the workspace. break-glass      Grant break-glass access to a workspace user. clone            Clone an existing workspace. create           Create a new workspace. delete           Delete an existing workspace. delete-property  Delete the workspace properties.
+  add-user         Add a user or group to the workspace. break-glass      Grant break-glass access to a workspace user. duplicate        Duplicate an existing workspace. create           Create a new workspace. delete           Delete an existing workspace. delete-property  Delete the workspace properties.